zoogie/new-browserhax/README.md

 ```

 - Problem: I still can't get the exploit to work and the two solutions above didn't help.<br>
 Solution: Go to your browser's settings and select Delete Cookies first then Reset Save Data.
 After being exited automatically, relaunch the browser and go to bookmarks.
 Create a bookmark with https://zoogie.github.io/web/nbhax as the address (or just edit an existing bookmark).
 Exit the browser, then launch it again, and then finally launch that nbhax bookmark you just made.
+It may also be helpful to power cycle the 3ds in between attempts if the exploit is still being stubborn.

 ## FAQ
 Q: Will you support old3ds, old2ds?<br>